December 31, 2017

 jak-linux.org moved / backing up

 In the past two days, I moved my main web site jak-linux.org (and jak-software.de) from a very old contract at STRATO over to something else: The domains are registered with INWX and the hosting is handled by uberspace.de.
 Encryption is provided by Let’s Encrypt.
-I requested the domain transfer from STRATO on Monday at 16:23, received the auth codes at 20:10 and the .de domain was transferred completely on 20:36 (about 20 minutes if you count my overhead). ...
+I requested the domain transfer from STRATO on Monday at 16:23, received the auth codes at 20:10 and the .de domain was transferred completely on 20:36 (about 20 minutes if you count my overhead).
+The .org domain I had to ACK, which I did at 20:46 and at 03:00 I received the notification that the transfer was successful (I think there was some registrar ACKing involved there).
+So the whole transfer took about 10 1/2 hours, or 7 hours since I retrieved the auth code.
+I think that’s quite a good time :) ...
 Read more 》

 September 25, 2016